-Kalshi Expands Insider Trading Rules, Including Athlete, Politician Screens
+Kalshi Expands Insider Trading Rules With Athlete, Politician Screens

 Posted on: March 23, 2026, 07:48h.

-- Prediction market operator is expanding its insider trading protocols
+- The prediction market operator is expanding its insider trading protocols

 - Those include “preemptive” athlete and politician screening

-- Move comes as senators attempt to ban sports event contracts
+- The move comes as senators attempt to ban sports event contracts

-Kalshi, the largest prediction market operating in the US, announced a sweeping series of protocols aimed at damping insider trading on the platform, particularly among high-profile parties with access to sensitive information and those with the ability to alter the outcome of events.
+Kalshi, the largest prediction market operating in the US, announced a sweeping set of protocols aimed at curbing insider trading on the platform, particularly among high-profile parties with access to sensitive information and the ability to manipulate events.

-In a blog post, the company said it’s rolling out “preemptive” screening of athletes and politicians in an effort to bar those would-be market participants from betting on their own games or campaigns.
+In a blog post, the company said it’s rolling out “preemptive” screening of athletes and politicians to bar those would-be market participants from betting on their own games or campaigns.

 We’ve launched tools that will aim to preemptively block political candidates if they try to trade on their own campaigns,” according to the post.
 “Our policies have always prohibited this, and we already block elected officials like members of Congress.
 We have now built checks in our systems to also prevent candidates from trading on their own campaigns.”